supratimdasinfo/magnetocaloric.mcepy/README.md

 -  Check the main excel spreadsheet from where the M-H data will be fetched by the program, data must be arranged in this format given below.

 ![](https://github.com/supratimdasinfo/Magnetocaloric-Effect/blob/main/Screenshot%20(229).png?raw=True)
+- And add one extra magnetic field (Hmax + ∆H) with null magnetic moment value.
+This is nothing else than to bring magnetic moment values of the last row under calculation.
 ![](https://github.com/supratimdasinfo/Magnetocaloric-Effect/blob/main/Screenshot%20(232).png?raw=True)

 - Create two new files (file extension xlsx) to hold the results obtained after the calculation and definitely make them closed, other wise XlsxWriter will not get access.